KarsangMagar19/PatientCare/README.md

 # PatientCare
-This is custom desktop application develop for maintainng Patients Detail
+This is custom desktop application developed for maintainng Patients Detail